oven-sh/bun/docs/cli/test.md

 | `afterEach`  | Runs after each test.       |
 | `afterAll`   | Runs once after all tests.  |

-These hooks can be define inside test files, or in a separate file that is preloaded with the `--preload` flag.
+These hooks can be defined inside test files, or in a separate file that is preloaded with the `--preload` flag.

 ```ts
 $ bun test --preload ./setup.ts